Skip to main content

 CMD ["node", "dist/server.js"]

-This produces a much smaller final image because the build tools, source code, and dev dependencies are discarded.
+Produces a much smaller final image because build tools, source code, and dev dependencies are discarded.
+Your production image only contains what it needs to run.

 RUN addgroup -S appgroup && adduser -S appuser -G appgroup